BIOF309/02-gc-percent-naisargmodi/README.md

 Hello All!

-I'm Naisarg and I'm just trying to be less stupid by typing things in here!
+I'm Naisarg and I'm trying to learn to explore GitHub!